 Project Proposal

-Goal
+A Geographic Search Engine for travelling guidance.

+Project Team members

+Team Leader: Akhmad Rahadian Hutomo (ahutomo2@illinois.edu)

+Alexander Nestle (nestle2@illinois.edu)

+Yang Liu (yangl18@illinois.edu)

+Function

-The goal of this project is to create a medium that will allow users to query a database of businesses, places, and parks (which will be referred to as ‘places’ within this document) using attributes such as ‘child friendly’, ‘Italian food’, or ‘beautiful building’ in order to quickly receive relevant places.
+The goal of this project is to create a search engine implementation that will allow users to query a database of businesses, places, and parks (which will be referred to as ‘places’ within this document) using natural language attributes such as ‘child friendly’, ‘Italian food’, or ‘beautiful building’ in order to quickly receive relevant places.

-Summary
+The Data-User-Service (DUS) Triangle for this project will be as follows:

+Similar Tools

+Travel and review companies, such as Yelp and Trip Advisor, generally feature a search bar on their homepage which allows users the ability to use query terms in order to retrieve relevant places.
+However, these sites use the query terms to find relevant reviews using a unigram model.
+This often provides non-relevant results, for example, the query “child friendly” will feature reviews that mention “vegan friendly”.

+Our system overcomes this by using topic modeling to label places based on what is mentioned in review and then enabling the user to query the labels rather than the reviews themselves.

+Technology

 View

-The application could be either web or desktop.
-The interface would only need to receive the user query and display the results.
+The application will be a web application.
+The interface will only receive user queries and display the results.
 The places in the results will have a URL and/or Geo location that can be used to link the user to relevant pages such as Google Maps or business web page.

-A web application would use a SPA framework such as React, Vue, or Angular.
-I am most familiar with Angular.

-With a desktop application we could use Python (one of the various desktop frameworks), or Java (Swing or FX) to ensure that it is cross platform.
+Python Flask Framework

+Bootstrap CSS Framework

 Backend

-For a web application, simple API could be created for the front end to query.
-Python is the language best equipped for data interpretation, which would use Flask framework.
-However, I am most familiar with C# and ASP.NET Core.

-Another option would be to create a python desktop application, which may be simpler and present less problems for us.
+The backend will consist of a simple API that will return static templates to display results.

+Python Flask Framework

 Database and Queries

-The place names and addresses were scraped from Facebook travel page recommendations, which were then used to query the Google Places API to receive place information and reviews.
+Currently, the place names and addresses were scraped from Facebook travel page recommendations, which were then used to query the Google Places API to receive place information and reviews.
+We may also collect more place/reviews from different sources (say, yelp, Kaggle) for any upcoming iterations of projects.

 Topic modeling will be used to create the ‘queryable attributes’ of the places.
-This will be done by running the LDA algorithm against all the collected reviews.
+This will be done by running the topic modeling algorithm (say LDA algorithm) against all the collected reviews.
 This will create the queryable topics (place attributes).
-When LDA is finished, we will need to manually interpret the topics and name them appropriately.
+During the topic modeling process, we will need to manually interpret the topics and name them appropriately.

 Once the topics are created, we will run each review through our topic model.
 This will tell us the topics that each review included, and the most common topics will be used to describe each place, which is then queryable by the user.